Dear reader of ADxS.org, please excuse the disruption.

 ADHD has many different causes, some of which are alternative and some of which are cumulative.

-One of these causes, and one of the mechanisms by which ADHD works, is a disorder of the stress systems.
-ADHD could be considered a chronic stress regulation disorder, but this would only represent one aspect of ADHD and would only cover a small number of ADHD cases.
+One of these causes and one of the mechanisms by which ADHD works is a disorder of the stress systems.
+ADHD can (also) be seen as a chronic stress regulation disorder, but this is only one aspect of ADHD and only covers a small number of ADHD cases.

 By discussing the role of the stress systems, in particular the HPA axis, in the development and mediation of ADHD symptoms, we are in no way questioning the current specialist literature on ADHD.
 We see our considerations as supplementary illumination of a single aspect.
 In particular, we do not derive any “alternative healing methods” from this.

-“It is of great importance to understand the extent to which the HPA axis plays a role in the pathogenesis of ADHD-HI, as it affects pathways in the body that are often aberrant in ADHD-HI patients, such as: circadian rhythm, sleep and emotions.”1
+“It is of great importance to understand the extent to which the HPA axis plays a role in the pathogenesis of ADHD-HI, as it affects pathways in the body that are often aberrant in ADHD patients, such as: circadian rhythm, sleep and emotions.”

 ADHD can result from many different causes.
 According to our hypothesis, one possibility is a disorder of the stress regulation systems and here in particular the HPA axis.
 There should barely be any reasonable doubt that the stress systems, in particular the HPA axis, are closely linked to the central dopaminergic and noradrenergic neurotransmitter systems that are affected in ADHD.

-“The [stress] system also activates (acutely and transiently) the mesolimbic dopaminergic reward system (which connects the VTA to the nucleus accumbens) and the mesocortical dopaminergic system (which connects the ventral tegmentum to the frontal-prefrontal lobe), while receiving inhibitory input from the latter.”3 Other sources express similar views.4567
+“The [stress] system also activates (acutely and transiently) the mesolimbic dopaminergic reward system (which connects the VTA to the nucleus accumbens) and the mesocortical dopaminergic system (which connects the ventral tegmentum to the frontal-prefrontal lobe), while receiving inhibitory input from the latter.”
+Other sources express similar views.

-“Activation of the stress system stimulates arousal and suppresses sleep; conversely, sleep loss is associated with the inhibition of the stress system.”3
+“Activation of the stress system stimulates arousal and suppresses sleep; conversely, sleep loss is associated with the inhibition of the stress system.”

 ADHD can arise from several interacting factors:

-• Epigenetically through inherited characteristics of genes that influence their activity in such a way that they exert similar influences in the brain.
-For example, nicotine consumption by fathers or mothers before conception causes such epigenetic changes, which are passed on to the children over 2 to 4 generations.
-Nicotine consumption by the father before conception
+- Epigenetically through environmental influences on ancestors that affect the activity of genes and are inherited over 2 to 4 generations.
+For example, nicotine consumption by fathers or mothers before conception causes such epigenetic changes, which are passed on to the children over 2 to 4 generations. ⇒ Nicotine consumption by the father before conception

-• Environmental influences (in particular early childhood stress = first hit, and possibly additional stress in adolescence = second hit), which epigenetically alter one’s own genes so that they permanently change the dopamine level in the same direction
+- Environmental influences (especially early childhood stress = first hit, as well as any additional stress in adolescence = second hit), which epigenetically alter one’s own genes

-• There are indications of the effect of the second hit also with regard to the symptom severity of ASA9
+- There are indications of the effect of the second hit also with regard to the symptom severity of ASA

 The following arguments lead us to assume a close connection between stress regulation and ADHD.

-• The relationship between genetic factors and environmental influences as an influence on existing ADHD can change within just a few years.10 We are considering whether this does not indicate a significantly higher influence of environmental factors than previously assumed.
+- The relationship between genetic factors and environmental influences as an influence on existing ADHD can change within just a few years.
+We are considering whether this does not indicate a significantly higher influence of environmental factors than previously assumed.

-• Acute stress tends to counteract the influencing factors typical of ADHD, as acute stress typically increases dopamine and noradrenaline in the PFC.
-This could explain why some people with ADHD can also experience acute stress, e.g. at work, as something positive, as they then “function better”.11
+Acute stress tends to counteract the influencing factors typical of ADHD, as acute stress typically increases dopamine and noradrenaline in the PFC.
+This could explain why some people with ADHD can also experience acute stress, e.g. at work, as something positive, as they then “function better”.

 ADHD is not pathological because attention is altered in this way, but because it is altered in this way without an adequate stressor being present.